 What color is champagne moissanite?

-What does D color mean for the accent stones?
+What does D-color mean for the accents?

 Is this real solid sterling silver?

-Will this ring turn my finger green?
+Will it turn my finger green?

 How long does it take to make?

-Can this ring be resized after purchase?
+Can it be resized later?